GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 cannot misalign an offset.
 Kernels see contexts only as an opaque `impl Ctx + ...` they cannot construct, and lifetimes keep them from stashing handles in node state.
-The one remaining discipline lives inside generated code (a borrow of a released frame must not survive the next claim), and debug assertions guard it at wiring boundaries, following the existing precedent for TypeId checks.
+The one remaining discipline lives inside generated code (a result buffer must not be borrowed across a sibling evaluation it could alias), and debug assertions guard it at wiring boundaries, following the existing precedent for TypeId checks.

 # Drawbacks